 Mat exercises are a good introduction to the world of Pilates.
 These are low-impact exercises that may involve the use of weights, balls, therabands, or rings.
 However, the movements are still based on the traditional Pilates system.
 First-timers and people suffering from back pain will benefit most from mat exercises because it focuses on strengthening the core.

 This type of Pilates utilises a piece of equipment called the Reformer, which looks like a bed frame with a tension apparatus attached to it.
 The movements here are similar to mat Pilates but more challenging, given the added resistance from the various springs, straps, and ropes.
 As such, you burn more calories and build up more muscle strength.

 As the name implies, this is a modern take on the classical system of Pilates.
 The exercises here are founded on contemporary research, including modern approaches to motor learning, rehabilitation, and biomechanics training.
 The movements are taught differently, depending on the instructor.

 Stott Pilates was created in 1998 by Moira Stott-Merrithew, a former dancer.
 The exercises have sequences and movements that differ from the classical version.
 In traditional Pilates, the spine is pressed to the floor but in Stott’s version, the lower back is kept off the floor, maintaining the natural curvature.

-At Pilates Plus Singapore, it’s not just a matter of taking classes, it’s about embarking on a journey to health and joyfulness, with our certified trainers as your guide.
+For Pilates Plus, it’s not just a matter of taking classes, it’s about embarking on a journey to health and joyfulness, with our certified trainers as your guide.
 For us, Pilates is not just a profession but a passion.
 We’ve made our rates cost-efficient and relatively affordable because we want everyone to have the same life-changing experience that we do with Pilates.